 For a lot of little girls, going to see the local production of "The Nutcracker" is the highlight of the holiday season.
 If you're a very lucky girl you get to see "The Nutcracker" performed by a premiere

-We asked him about his approach to costuming such a classic–and sometimes staid-ballet.
+We asked him about his approach to costuming such a classic--and sometimes staid-ballet.

+Fashionista: How did you take on this new version of "The Nutcracker"?
+Why do the characters look the way they do?
 Richard Hudson: Right at the start Alexei Ratmansky and I decided we wanted to set Act One in the Biedermeier period, in Austria or Northern Germany.
 I had seen a huge exhibition of clothes, furniture, paintings and objects from this period at the Albertina in Vienna a couple of years ago.
 I was particularly struck by the extraordinary use of colour, and this was very influential.
 I researched the period thoroughly, and almost every costume is based on a watercolour, etching, print or portrait of the time.
 The Nutcracker Prince and the Toy Soldiers are Napoleonic in style; the Cook's costume came from a wonderful portrait of a chef in the National Portrait Gallery in London.

 I decided to make the Mice white.
 Alexei wanted them to be menacing, and I think there is something particularly nasty about white mice with their little pink eyes, pink fingers, feet and tails.
 The Rat King in the original story by E. T. A. Hoffmann has seven heads, so our Rat King has too.
 Likewise, Alexei wanted the Snowflakes to be dangerous - hence the spiky, glacial headdresses and glistening ragged tutus.

+The costumes didn't seem all that scary!
 In contrast, Act Two needed to be other-wordly, of no particular period, and exotic.
 The costumes for the Sugar Plum Fairy, her attendants and the Major Domo were inspired by the costume designs of Leon Bakst for The Ballets Russes, and 17th century Court Masque costumes from Versailles.
 The colors for all the costumes in this act were influenced by the metallic foil wrappings of old-fashioned sweets, marzipan, pistachio, Sicilian ice-creams and cakes and sugared almonds.
 I wanted the Waltz of the Flowers to look like a bouquet of Peonies, with frilly, densely layered petals flushed a deep fuschia pink in the centre and grading to a paler pink on the outer petals.

-Alexei wanted bees in the Waltz of the Flowers–I think it may be a tradition in Russia.
-The costumes were dictated by the choice of fabrics–the Bees tights are made of stretch velvet and their coats with wing-like tails are made of a knobbly, slightly hairy brocade.
+So what's up with those hysterical bees with the blue lipstick in the second act?
+Alexei wanted bees in the Waltz of the Flowers--I think it may be a tradition in Russia.
+The costumes were dictated by the choice of fabrics--the Bees tights are made of stretch velvet and their coats with wing-like tails are made of a knobbly, slightly hairy brocade.
 I wanted them to have the soft, plush but also hard, shiny quality that bees have, and to be both menacing and delightful.